maodd/shiplib-ios-framework/README.md

 1. Fixed crashing bug in iPad when dismissing keyboard.

-2. Reduced compiled library size by 30%!
+2. Reduced compiled library size by 30%

-3. Minor copy updates

 **Note:** Versions 1.2 and below used UDIDs. v1.3 and up are fully compatible with Apple's latest UDID specifications.

-The Sincerely Ship Library for iOS makes adding photo postcard mailing functionality to your app as easy as including a library.
+The Sincerely Ship SDK for iOS makes it easy to add photo postcard mailing functionality to your app.

-Sincerely.framework is a bundle of compiled code and resources ready to include in any iOS application running version 4.0 or higher.
-By including this framework, you will be able to allow your users to print a photo and send it anywhere in the world, all from inside your application.
+By including this SDK in your project, you will enable your users to mail a postcard to anywhere in the world, all from inside your application.

 ## Installation